breakingdottech/breakingdottech/README.md

 I explore how attackers think, how defenders fail, and how we can build things back stronger.

 > Welcome to BreakingDotTech 🛠
-A space where we break the system, hack the tech — and learn to build it better.
+A space where we break the system, hack the tech.

 Here you\'ll find:
 - Labs and walkthroughs for Kubernetes, Active Directory, cloud, Linux, and more